EnexaProject/documentation/pages/mydoc/metadata.md

 Similarly, the experiment meta data has to contain the Docker images that have been executed throughout an experiment.
 However, the Docker image identifiers used in these two cases might be different.
 In practice, people use either only the image name (which is interpreted to use the latest image at run time) or an image name with a version tag.
 However, tags can be changed over time (the “latest” tag or major version tags are good example for changing tags), i.e., although the identifier remains the same, the image changes.
 Hence, for keeping track of used images, an exact identifier is needed, which can be created by combining the image name with the hash of the image.
 If executed, it forces the underlying container system (e.g., Docker) to use an exact version of the image.
 We distinguish these two types of identifiers as tagged identifiers and hashed identifiers.

-While other projects (e.g., HOBBIT) made use of literals for image identifiers, we propose to represent them as RDF resources.
-As IRI for these resources, the usage of a URN namepace seems to be adequate (Note that we do not work with an official name space).
+While other projects (e.g., HOBBIT) made use of literals for image identifiers, we propose to represent them as IRI.
+The usage of a URN namepace seems to be adequate for such IRIs (Note that we do not work with an official name space).
 The URN starts with an hierarchical structure:
 ```
  urn:container:docker:image:
 ```